Josephine180/holbertonschool-higher_level_programming/Mutable and immutable objects/README.md

 add_elementt(a)
 print(a)  # [1, 2, 3, 100] → List modified
 ```
 In conclusion knowing the difference between mutable and immutable objects is useful in Python.
-It helps you write cleaner code, avoid weird bugs, and better understand how things work under the hood — especially when using functions.
-Once you get the logic, it really makes a difference in how you approach your code.
+It helps to write cleaner code, avoid weird bugs, and better understand how things work.